JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 }
 ```

-To inject the appropriate platform implementations when you need a common interface, you can choose one of the following options, each of which is explained in more detail below:
+To inject the appropriate platform implementations when using a common interface,
+you can choose one of the following options:

 * [Use expected and actual functions](#expected-and-actual-functions)
 * [Provide implementations through different entry points](#different-entry-points)